Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Teddy Bear Palm (Dypsis Latifolia)

 To the left with the white trunk is our Teddy Bear Palm (Dypsis Latifolia).
-This palm has a strong resemblance to a coconut palm however unlike coconuts, this palm can tollerate endless nights of 30 and 40 degree weather without being killed.
-To the right is a genuine Cuban Royal Palm, taken from seed harvested in the Sierra Madres Mountains of central Cuba in the year 2000.
+This palm has a strong resemblance to a coconut palm; however, unlike coconuts, this palm can tolerate endless nights of 30 and 40-degree weather without being killed.
+To the right is a genuine Cuban Royal Palm, taken from seed harvested in the Sierra Madre Mountains of central Cuba in the year 2000.

 Foxtail Palm